divio/divio-cloud-docs/introduction/02-installation.rst

-Docker makes it possible to run and work on a project in the same environment as on the cloud, thus side-stepping some of the most troublesome problems faced by development teams, in which something works well in development, but runs into problems as a result of different environment conditions in production, or when a another team member tries to set it up on their own machine.
+Docker makes it possible to run and work on a project in the same environment as on the cloud, thus side-stepping some of the most troublesome problems faced by development teams, in which something works well in development, but runs into problems as a result of different environment conditions in production, or when another team member tries to set it up on their own machine.

 Using Docker means that not only does every member of the development team work in the same environment - versions of